decentralized-identity/sidetree/docs/implementation.md

 ### Get latest blockchain time
 Gets the latest logical blockchain time.
-This API serves two purposes:
-1. Allows the Batch Writer to determine protocol version to be used.
+This API allows the Observer and Batch Writer to determine protocol version to be used.
-2. Provides the hash associated with the blockchain time to be used for generating proof-of-work.

 A _blockchain time hash_ **must not** be predictable/pre-computable, a canonical implementation would be to use the _block number_ as the time and the _block hash_ as the _time hash_.
 It is intentional that the concepts related to _blockchain blocks_ are  hidden from the layers above.